-This is a guide to the attack stat in Monster Hunter Rise (MH Rise) for the Nintendo Switch.
+This is a guide to the attack stat in Monster Hunter Rise (MH Rise).
 Read on to know how the attack stat works, why all weapons have the same damage stats, and how does elemental attack work.

 List of Contents